beesness/game/README.md

 	You get paid in honey, from the bank, for the flowers you are trading.

-	> For example, if you are trading 2 flowers and their individual price is 3 honey, you get 6 honey from the bank.
+	> For example: if you are trading 2 flowers and their individual price is 3 honey, you get 6 honey from the bank.

 	Your flowers are now sold.
 Discard them.